 Iced long black

-I recommend adding one or two tablespoons of this syrup to it and giving it a good mix for most drinks.
+I recommend adding one or two tablespoons of this syrup and giving it a good mix for most drinks.

 You can, however, change the amount depending on how sweet you like your coffee!